kuvivek/drivingTheoryInGermany/README.md

 the road or even want to cross the road: Stop if necessary.
 The vehicle approaching in oncoming traffic is of no interest to me.

 197. Why should you allow the truck to change lane?
 (Video question: The truck indicates with its flashing lights that it wants to turn left into my lane. )
-❌Because the alternate merging procedure applies here
+❌ Because the alternate merging procedure applies here
 ✅ Because the driver of the truck may fail to see me
 ✅ Because I should show due consideration to the truck
 **Comment**:  The truck indicates with its flashing lights that it wants to turn left into my lane.
 Maybe he didn't see me properly.